csvspecs/awesome-csv/README.md

 Why not use spaces?

-- Spaces work great (and are the best) only if you do NOT use spaces in v a l u e s.
-For example, is `Austria Wien` one value or two?
+- Spaces work great (and are the best) only if you do NOT use s p a c e s · i n · v a l u e s.
+For example, is `United States` one value or two?
 See?
-- If it's only one value than you need to quote it e.g. `"Austria Wien"`.
+- If it's only one value than you need to quote it e.g. `"United States"`.

-By using commas you do NOT need to quote spaces in values.
+By using commas you do NOT need to quote spaces in values, that is, use `us, United States, USA` instead of `us "United States" USA`.

 ### Tab